Dhannesh/Gesture-App/README.md

 I'll move away from the button and release the click, so the onTap has not been triggered and Susan has not been added to the subscriber list.
 Only if the tap is complete will Susan be added.
 So, now I'm going to go ahead and tap down and complete the tap on the icon and you can see that Susan has also subscribed.
 Our list elements are still displayed in blue because makeTextBlue is still true.

 Let's reset it to false in the addNameToList.
 So, once the tap is complete, I reset makeTextBlue to false.
 I'll hot restart the app once again to reset all of my state variables and let's now try adding a new subscriber.
 I'll add Jonas to the subscriber list.
+### onTapUp
 I'm going to set this to false in the onTapUp handler.
-The onTapUp handler defined on lines 64 through 68 contains an update of state where I set makeTextBlue to false.
+The onTapUp handler contains an update of state where I set makeTextBlue to false.
 I set makeTextBlue to true. with an onTapUp, I set it to false once again.'onTapUp checks to see whether the tap up occurred on the wrapped widget.

 So, the text will be blue so long as you hold the tap.
 Let's go ahead and try and add a new subscriber.
 I'll add Nora.
 I'm now going to hold down the tap for just a little bit.
 You can see the text is in blue and as soon as I leave the tap, the text goes back to black.
 Tap up has occurred.
 You can try this a few times.
 Thanks to the way we've set up our handlers.
 Each time you're holding down the icon, the text will be blue.
+### onTapCancel
 Whenever you leave the icon, the tap up occurs, the text goes back to black.
-And finally,
+And finally, one last tap related gesture we'll look at today, the onTapCancel.
+A tap cancel event occurs when you tap down on a widget that'swrapped by a GestureDetector, but the tap up occurs outside of the widget.
+So, you've moved your cursor away or your hand away.

+Now if you cancel the tap, I'm going to pop-up a snackBar with the text that says ''Did you not want to subscribe?''.
+The snackBar will have a single action button, the SnackBarAction OK button, I show the snackBar using the ScaffoldMessenger.
+Let's go back and hot restart our app to reset the state.

+I'm now going to try and subscribe a few individuals, starting with Susan.
+I'm going to tap on the icon, hold the tap and then tap up away from the icon.
+Observe that the text is all in blue.
+That's because tap down which made the text blue occurred, tap up did not occur, And finally, you can see the snackBar that says ''Did you not want to subscribe?''.
+That's because the onTapCancel handler was invoked.